rinokadijk/vault-cockroach/readme.md

 This setup is NOT PRODUCTION READY!

 It demonstrates how to use the Vault api to issue certificates for a secure CockroachDB cluster.
-From a CockroachDB perspective the in-transit encryption between cockroach nodes can be considered secure.
+From a CockroachDB perspective the in-transit encryption between CockroachDB nodes and SQL clients can be considered secure.
 However, the Vault instance is not configured in a secure way (see production considerations).

-To start the vault and cockroach db cluster:
+### Start the vault and cockroach db cluster

+Make sure you have no running process which binds on port 8200, 8080 or 26257

 ```bash
 docker-compose build